xipjs/xip/readme.md

 # Intercept Element Removal

-Usually used for exit animations or ensuring data from the dom is correctly captured.
+If the `onRemove` element attribute returns a promise, the renderer will wait for the promise to resolve before removing that element.

-If the `onRemove` element attribute returns a promise.
-The renderer will wait for the promise to be resolved before removing that element, and if it rejects the element won't be removed.
+If it rejects the element won't be removed.
 Any updates that do not result in the removal of the element will still work while waiting for the promise to resolve (The application will remain responsive, including children of the intercepted element).